The King is Ed

 Don't believe the self-mythologising rubbish that you'll now read about Ed being unable to read music or the idea that his ability was somehow innate and God-given - even though it was a line that Eddie himself often spun.

 The Van Halen brothers were brought up musicians.
 Both put years of work into developing their musical abilities.
 Their father was a jazz clarinetist.
 They received piano lessons at an early age.
 They played piano on the boat coming over to America.
 Once they were there, they developed into classically-trained concert-winning pianists.
 Ed won the Open Category for California several times.
 Winning a major classical competition at any age in the UK is significant.
 Fiercely competitve, you're up against the best of the best the conservatoire system has to offer.
 They're launchpads for recording contracts and careers.
 And that's just in the UK.
 Eddie won the Open Category for the whole of California - which is twice the size of the UK - and then won it again.
-You don't do that if you aren’t a highly-trained schooled musician.
+You don't do that by busking.
+You don’t do it if you aren’t a highly-trained schooled musician.
 At High School, Alex was so musically gifted he'd take his teachers and classmates through orchestral scores, teaching them how to get to the first coda.

 Eddie, though, was visible.